Knowledge and Library Services

 Health Education England is the strategic lead for NHS knowledge and library services in England.
-The Knowledge for Healthcare strategy set the direction and define priorities for the development of these services.
+The Knowledge for Healthcare strategy sets the direction and defines priorities for the development of these services.
 Our ambition is that:

 NHS bodies, their staff, learners, patients and the public use the right knowledge and evidence, at the right time, in the right place, enabling high quality decision-making, learning, research and innovation to achieve excellent healthcare and health improvement.

 We are committed to enabling all NHS staff to freely access library and knowledge services so that they can use the right knowledge and evidence to achieve high-quality, safe healthcare and health improvement.

 The strategy is supported by policy recommendations and an Outcomes Framework that helps NHS-funded organisations review and improve their healthcare library and knowledge services.